Michael Nuccitelli, Psy. D.

 (media head shot q4 2009)

 In September 2011, Dr. Nuccitelli established iPredator Inc. offering the private & public sectors educational and advisory services regarding internet predators, cybercrime & digital forensic psychology.
-In June 2013, Dr. Nuccitelli and iPredator launched this website offering site visitors an incredible amount of information, education, cyber attack risk assessments and advisory services on Internet Safety, Dangers of the Internet, Criminal & Forensic Psychology and his new theoretical construct he has termed iPredator.
-Concurrent with the iPredator website, Dr. Nuccitelli also regularly updates their Forensic & Criminal Psychology blog, , and Internet Safety blog, Dr. Internet Safety.
+In June 2013, Dr. Nuccitelli and iPredator launched this website offering site visitors an incredible amount of information, education, cyber-attack risk assessments and advisory services on Internet Safety, Dangers of the Internet, Criminal & Forensic Psychology and his new theoretical construct he has termed iPredator.

 Dr. Nuccitelli became interested in the psychology and profiling of those who useto abuse, steal, taunt and victimize others online in 2009.
-In 2012, Dr. Nuccitelli and his colleagues grew even more determined to develop victimization prevention & intervention strategies for vulnerable online users.
-Within their professional network, iPredator Inc. has contact with education, investigation, legal, law enforcement and information technology experts.
+In 2012, Dr. Nuccitelli grew even more determined to develop victimization prevention & intervention strategies for vulnerable online users.
+Within his professional network, iPredator Inc. has contact with education, investigation, legal, law enforcement and information technology experts.

 Dark Psychology is the study of the human condition as it relates to the psychological nature of people to prey upon other people motivated by criminal and/or deviant drives that lack purpose and general assumptions of instinctual drives and social sciences theory.
 All of humanity has the potentiality to victimize humans and other living creatures.
 While many restrain or sublimate this tendency, some act upon these impulses.